pingcap/tidb/dumpling/README.md

 Then you can connect 127.0.0.1:4000 by mysql client or telnet.
 The tidb is ready for serving.

-Please do not just put this on production environment, you need to write your own config to replace the default config.

 #### __Pre-requirement__

 Go environment.
 Currently a 64-bit version of go >= 1.5 is required.